 was elevated to an altitude of 1.5–2.5 km, likely enhanced by orographic lifting as the dust was transported across the Ustyurt Plateau.

-In contrast, the bright desert surfaces of Central Asia pose significant challenges in isolating aerosol scattering contributions to the EPIC DOAS measurements.
-Radiative transfer simulations indicate that the ALH sensitivity to DOAS ratios diminishes over bright surfaces, requiring high aerosol loadings to generate sufficient signal-to-noise ratios for reliable AOCH retrieval (Xu et al., 2019).
+In contrast, the bright desert surfaces of Central Asia pose significant challenges in isolating aerosol scattering contributions to the EPIC measurements.
+Radiative transfer simulations indicate that the sensitivity to ALH in the O2 band contrast diminishes over bright surfaces, requiring high aerosol loadings to generate reliable AOCH retrieval (Xu et al., 2019).
 As shown in Fig. 15, the EPIC-retrieved AOD0.68 and AOCH exhibits inverse spatial patterns: AOCH displays unrealistically high values over low AOD0.68 areas, and reasonably low values over high AOD0.68 (up to 6) areas that form a continuous pattern with the Caspian Sea retrievals.
 Thus, AOD0.68 provides a practical method for screening marginal-quality AOCH retrievals.
 Focusing on dust scenes where AOD0.68 exceeds 2, the retrieved AOCH over Turkmenistan’s desert plains increased from 1–1.5 km on 28 May to 2–3 km on 29 May.
 This temporal evolution can be explained by the meteorological conditions: a prevailing high pressure system suppressed vertical aerosol mixing on 28 May, whereas enhanced upward motion ahead of a deepening cold front promoted convective mixing on 29 May.

 The EPIC AOCH retrievals are evaluated against the extinction-weighted ALH derived from CALIOP observations along the CALIPSO track on 29 May, shown in Fig. 16.
 Generally, the CALIOP 532 nm channel is more prone to signal attenuation in the presence of dense absorbing aerosols, resulting in lower ALH than the 1064 nm channel (Torres et al., 2013).
 Our analysis reveals that the wavelength choice has minor effects on the CALIOP-derived ALH, with a mean difference of 0.05 km between the two channels.
 EPIC AOCH retrievals exhibit substantial positive biases in regions with low aerosol loadings.
 Using the CALIOP 532 nm ALH as a benchmark, the EPIC AOCH product has a mean bias of 3.6 km and an RMSE of 4.3 km, with only 17% (21%) of the co-located retrievals within 0.5 (1.0) km agreement.
 However, after applying a AOD0.68 threshold of